bamadesigner/hi-roy-jquery-plugin/README.md

 // The default options:
 *startPosition: Will pull a random position to place Roy at the start ('top', 'right', 'bottom', 'left').
 *image: Is the relative path to the cutout of Roy's head.
 You can place a different path if you'd like to use a different image.
 *link: Defines the link used when you click on Roy's head.
-By default, is a Twitter web intent to tweet "Hi Roy".
+By default, it's a Twitter web intent to tweet "Hi Roy".
 *onMove: If true, will move Roy's head when the user's mouse moves.
 Set true to disable this so you can move Roy on your own terms.

 // To change the options: